 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-If you don’t know all 31 of the Marriott hotel brands, you could be missing out on redeeming and earning Marriott points at some great spots.
+If you don’t know all 32 of the Marriott brands, you could be missing out on redeeming and earning Marriott points at some great spots.
 That’s because several brands, like Protea or Autograph Collection, don’t come with the Marriott name.

-Marriott, like other hotel chains, categorizes its properties according to brand, and each have distinct characteristics that are used to market the hotel to a certain type of traveler.
-You can book free nights at the vast majority of Marriott hotels with Marriott points, take a look at this guide for more details on how to earn Marriott points.
+Marriott hotel chains are sorted by brand, each having distinct characteristics that are used to market the hotel to a certain type of traveler.
+You can book free nights at the vast majority of Marriott hotels with Marriott points; take a look at our guide on how to earn Marriott points for more details.

-The quickest and easiest way to amasses a stack of Marriott points is by opening a Marriott credit card and meeting the minimum spending requirements to earn its bonus:
+The quickest and easiest way to amass a fat stack of Marriott points is by opening a Marriott credit card and meeting the minimum spending requirements to earn its bonus.
+They offer some of the best hotel credit cards:

 - Marriott Bonvoy Business™ American Express® Card